 What is pitoriasis rosea?

-Pityriasis rosea, often misspelled (you were very close!) and mispronounced, is a generally mild skin disease more common in (but not limited to) individuals 10 to 35 years of age.
-Females may be slightly more likely to have pityriasis rosea than men.
+Pityriasis rosea, often misspelled (you were very close!) and mispronounced, is a generally mild skin disease more common in, but not limited to, individuals who are 10 to 35 years of age.
+In addition, women may be slightly more likely to have pityriasis rosea than men.
 Currently, the cause of pityriasis rosea is unknown.
 Most of the time, it clears on its own, though treatment may be needed in more severe cases.
 Ready for more?
 Keep reading!

-Pityriasis rosea normally clears up on its own within six to eight weeks, although occasionally some lesions may persist for several months.
-If you have darker skin, the pigmentation from the rash may take longer to fade; however, know that it will eventually disappear, with or without treatment.
-If your case is severe, a dermatologist may prescribe medication to relieve itching and inflammation, and possibly suggest ultraviolet (UV) light treatments or moderate exposure to sunlight to help promote healing and reduce itchiness.
-While you wait for the rash to fade, you can help keep symptoms under control by:
+In terms of treatment, pityriasis rosea typically clears up on its own within six to eight weeks, although occasionally some lesions may persist for several months.
+For those with darker skin, the pigmentation from the rash may take longer to fade; however, it usually disappears, with or without treatment.
+If a case is severe, a health care provider may prescribe medication to relieve itching and inflammation, and possibly suggest ultraviolet (UV) light treatments or moderate exposure to sunlight to help promote healing and reduce itchiness.
+While waiting for the rash to fade, ways to help keep symptoms under control can include:

-- avoiding any situation where you might get overheated
+- Avoiding any situation where the body might get overheated